tom-90/RROx/index.md

 ### How to download

 You can find the latest release of RROx [here](https://github.com/tom-90/RROx/releases/latest).
-Under assets, download the file `RailroadsOnline.Extended-X.X.X.Setup.exe` and run it to install RROx.
+Under assets, download the file `RailroadsOnline.Extended.Setup.exe` and run it to install RROx.

 ### Antivirus warning